 We draw the boxplot of estimated log2-fold changes produced by each tool for background proteins in the UPS spiked dataset (Supplementary Figure 3).
-Perseus achieves less log2FC values and is centered on 0 (–0.05 median, -0.16 lower quartile and 0.04 upper quartile).
-Proteus and prolfqua produce more values (Proteus: 0.09 median, -0.05 lower quartile and 0.24 upper quartile) and the latter had worse log2FC (-0.13 median, -0.26 lower quartile and 0.03 upper quartile), as did ProStaR (-0.18 median, -0.31 lower quartile and -0.05 upper quartile).
+Perseus achieves less dispersive log2FC values and is centered on 0 (–0.05 median, -0.16 lower quartile and 0.04 upper quartile).
+Proteus and prolfqua produce more dispersive values (Proteus: 0.09 median, -0.05 lower quartile and 0.24 upper quartile) and the latter had worse log2FC (-0.13 median, -0.26 lower quartile and 0.03 upper quartile), as did ProStaR (-0.18 median, -0.31 lower quartile and -0.05 upper quartile).

-prolfqua detected most of the true positive proteins (544 and 703) in both 4:1 fold and 10:1 fold, but Perseus achieved better PPV in the former and LFQ-Analyst achieved better PPV in the latter.
-In the latter dataset (10:1 fold), achieved the lowest 3% PPV even though it had a 99.% NPV, .
+For the large-scale mix dataset, prolfqua detected most of the true positive proteins (544 and 703) in both 4:1 fold dataset and 10:1 fold dataset, but Perseus achieved better PPV in the former and LFQ-Analyst achieved better PPV in the latter.
+In the former dataset (4:1 fold), ProStaR achieved the lowest 55% NPV but Eatomics returned the lowest 43 TP proteins.
+In the latter dataset (10:1 fold), Eatomics achieved the lowest 33% PPV even though it had a 99.8% NPV, and it returned the lowest 49 TP proteins.
 Similarly, different combinations of parameters for the same tool produce different results.
-For example, when enabling the KNN imputation, LFQ-Analyst achieved the highest PPV (64%) while it recognized true positive proteins (335) are the lowest.
+For example, when enabling the KNN imputation, LFQ-Analyst achieved the highest PPV (64%) while it recognized true positive proteins (335) are the lowest (Supplementary Table 4).

 4.2 Peptide-based analysis

 In addition to exploring the performance of these packages in analyzing MaxQuant protein results, we also explored R-package alternatives to analyze peptide-intensity data.
-Five packages (MSstats, Proteus, prolfqua, ProStaR, msqrob) support the data analysis from peptide-level intensity tables (Table 1).
-We explored MSstats, Proteus and msqrob with peptide-intensity results from quantms and MaxQuant.
+Five packages (MSstats, Proteus, prolfqua, ProStaR, msqrob2) support the data analysis from peptide-level intensity tables (Table 1).
+We explored MSstats, Proteus and msqrob2 with peptide-intensity results from quantms and MaxQuant.
 Previous benchmarks have been performed only using MaxQuant, making it difficult to carry the same conclusions to other quantification tools. quantms is a new cloud-based, open-source workflow that enables large-scale proteomics data analysis and generates peptide-level quantification and could benefit from this evaluation.
-The protein quantities have been generated by each R-package or tool starting from the peptide intensity table from quantms
+The protein quantities have been generated by each R-package or tool starting from the peptide intensity table from quantms, and the uploaded tables by each tool could be viewed in Supplementary Table 2.

 MSstats summarize the peptide intensities into protein intensities, and linear modelling or Tukey’s median polish is then performed at the protein level (20).
 Similarly, the Proteus approach computes the protein-level intensities by calculating the mean of the three most intense peptides.
 Then, limma - which offers robust treatment of missing data - is used to perform the differential expression analysis.
-We did not evaluate prolfqua and ProStaR because .
+Furthermore, msqrob2 aggregates peptide intensities to protein expression values by the robust summarization method in the QFeatures package.
+We did not evaluate prolfqua and ProStaR because they lack the support of the mzTab or MSstats file format.
 Table 3 shows the benchmark of all combinations of parameters, quantification tool (MaxQuant, quantms) and DE package.

 Table 3: PPVs and NPVs for different combinations of parameters and methods (Imputation and Normalization) on the peptide level. *: No shared peptides, >2 unique peptides per protein.
 Only the best combination for each tool is presented, Supplementary Table 5 contains all combinations’ results.